GoblinArchives/LiminalHorror/SRD3/rituals.md

 * If an Investigator uses a Ritual in combat, its damage is equal to the cost of Stress (i.e., d6 Stress for d6 damage).
 * If the Ritual triggers *Critical Stress* for the Investigator, it results in [Fallout](https://liminalhorrorrpg.com/srd-fallout/) or a [Condition](https://liminalhorrorrpg.com/srd-conditions/) depending on the nature of the Ritual.

-Open license Rituals to be used in your scenarios:
+Open license Rituals to be used in your scenarios ([there is a perchance generator that randomly gives you a d299 ritual](https://perchance.org/liminal-horror-rituals)):

 1. **Amnesia:** Obliterate the last 15 minutes of a target’s memory.
 2. **Beckon Beast:** A nearby creature is summoned to your location.
 Upon arrival, the creature acts by its own volition.